the House of Burgesses passed five of Patrick Henry's resolutions against the Stamp Act in 1765

 The Scots recognized that an independent Virginia (perhaps allied with other colonies, perhaps not...) would allow greater competition and cut deeply into their profits.
 The economic interests shaped political preferences for loyalists as well as revolutionaries.

-Obviously, the support for England by western settlers was not based on economic dependency upon England.
-More likely, the loyalists in the west were rebelling against the Tidewater gentry who dominated the colony.
-Patrick Henry and Thomas Jefferson worried about their loyalty when they served as Virginia's first governors.
+The support for England by western settlers was not based on economic dependency upon England.
+West of the mountains, people were reluctant to partner with the rebelling Tidewater gentry who did not support western interests sufficiently.
+Patrick Henry and Thomas Jefferson worried about the loyalty of westerners when they served as Virginia's first two governors.

-A legislature dominated by Tidewater slaveowners ensured that taxes on human "property" were minimized.
+The colonial (and, after 1776, state) legislature dominated by Tidewater slaveowners ensured that taxes on human "property" were minimized.
+Landowners paid heavy taxes while slaveowners did not.
 Westerners with few enslaved people subsidized a Virginia government controlled by Tidewater planters, a pattern that persisted until the Civil War started in 1861.